peaz/jakvta/README.md

-# JAKTVA (JSON Add Key To Value All)
+# JAKVTA (JSON Add Key Value To All)

-JAKTVA is a Go program that adds a specified key-value pair to all objects in a JSON file, including nested objects.
+JAKVTA is a Go program that adds a specified key-value pair to all objects in a JSON file, including nested objects.

 ## Features